CodecoolGlobal/freestyle-mern-project-2-react-9Andras/README.md

 npm start
 The create-react-app react-scripts package will start your frontend on port 3000, and you can access it at http://localhost:3000 in your preferred browser.

-# Technology Stack
-## Frontend:
-JavaScript/ES6
-React
-HTML/CSS
-## Backend:
-Node.js
-Express.js
-MongoDB
-Mongoose
-This project demonstrates the use of the MERN stack for efficient movie searching.